Raimbek Matraimov: Arrest and trial

-Following the uprising and the change of the government that took place in Kyrgyzstan in October 2020, Matraimov was arrested on October 20th, 2020.
+Following the uprising and the change of the government that took place in Kyrgyzstan in October 2020, Matraimov was arrested on October 20, 2020.
 Kyrgyz National Security Committee (GKNB) claimed that Matraimov was alleged to have made hundreds of millions of dollars from smuggling.
 After spending just one day in custody, he was released and put under house arrest.

 In February 2021 Matraimov was sentenced to pay a fine of 3000 US Dollars.
 After public uproar, he was arrested again, and the new case was opened against him.

 Personal life

 Matraimov is married to Uulkan Turgunova, who appeared in journalism investigations alongside him.
 After analyzing Turgunova's private social media accounts, Kyrgyz journalists revealed she owned expensive watches and jewelry that she would not be able to afford with her official salary.
 Author of one of the stories about Turgunova was physically attacked in Bishkek in January 2020, three weeks after he published a story about her wealth.
 In 2020 Bellingcat and the OCCRP connected Matraimov and Turgunova to properties, including a cottage at Issyk-Kul and a luxury apartment in Dubai.
+Matraimov and his wife Turgunova, were both sanctioned by the United States Department of State citing corruption.

 Tilek Matraimov, another brother of Raimbek, is the head of Kara-Suu district administration.